Ludwig Wittgenstein: Publication of the Tractatus

 While Wittgenstein was living in isolation in rural Austria, the Tractatus was published to considerable interest, first in German in 1921 as Logisch-Philosophische Abhandlung, part of Wilhelm Ostwald's journal Annalen der Naturphilosophie, though Wittgenstein was not happy with the result and called it a pirate edition.
-Russell had agreed to write an introduction to explain why it was important because it was otherwise unlikely to have been published: it was difficult if not impossible to understand, and Wittgenstein was unknown in philosophy.
-In a letter to Russell, Wittgenstein wrote "The main point is the theory of what can be expressed (gesagt) by prop[osition]s – i.e. by language – (and, which comes to the same thing, what can be thought) and what can not be expressed by pro[position]s, but only shown (gezeigt); which, I believe, is the cardinal problem of philosophy."
-But Wittgenstein was not happy with Russell's help.
-He had lost faith in Russell, finding him glib and his philosophy mechanistic, and felt he had fundamentally misunderstood the Tractatus.
+Russell had agreed to write an introduction to explain why it was important, because it was otherwise unlikely to be published, as it was difficult if not impossible to understand, and Wittgenstein was unknown in philosophy.
+In a letter to Russell, Wittgenstein wrote, "The main point is the theory of what can be expressed (gesagt) by prop[osition]s – i.e. by language – (and, which comes to the same thing, what can be thought) and what can not be expressed by pro[position]s, but only shown (gezeigt); which, I believe, is the cardinal problem of philosophy."
+But Wittgenstein was not happy with Russell's help and lost faith in him, finding him glib and his philosophy mechanistic.
+Wittgenstein thought that Russell had fundamentally misunderstood the Tractatus.

 The whole modern conception of the world is founded on the illusion that the so-called laws of nature are the explanations of natural phenomena.

 Thus people today stop at the laws of nature, treating them as something inviolable, just as God and Fate were treated in past ages.
 And in fact both were right and both wrong; though the view of the ancients is clearer insofar as they have an acknowledged terminus, while the modern system tries to make it look as if everything were explained.